-The Solomon Islands are an archipelago located in the South Pacific Ocean, to the northeast of Australia.
-These islands include the nation of Solomon Islands as well as the Autonomous Region of Bougainville.
+The Solomon Islands are an archipelago located in the South Pacific Ocean.
+The archipelago is made up of several large islands and over 900 smaller islands, including volcanic and coral atolls.
+The islands of the archipelago are shared by the two nations; Papua New Guinea controls the largest island, Bougainville, while the Solomon Islands control most of the rest.
 These islands experience a tropical climate and monsoon season from November to March.
 Geographic characteristics range from mountains to rainforests to beaches.
 The biggest of these islands is discussed below.

 Malaita island is made up of 1,663 square miles of land area.
 Approximately 130,909 people share the space divided between the capital, Auki, and the inland regions, referred to as the bush.
 The most commonly used languages here come from the Malaitian language family.
 Traditionally, and still practiced today, land ownership is determined through a person’s family lineage.
 Subsistence agriculture plays an important part of the economy and typical crops include taro and sweet potato.
 Several ecological habitats can be found across the island depending on elevation.
 In all of these habitats, reptiles and amphibians are more common than mammals.
 The Malaita fantail bird is endemic to the island.

 The fourth biggest island in the Solomon Islands archipelago is Santa Isabel.
 Part of the Isabel Province, this island has a land area of 1,158 square miles.
 The population is estimated to be around 26,158.
 Natives of the island were first contacted by Europeans in 1568 when Spaniards established a town.
 After their search for gold proved unsuccessful, the Spaniards abandoned Santa Isabel and established a settlement on the island of Guadalcanal.
 Approximately 8 tribal languages are spoken here in addition to English and Solomon Islands Pijin.

 Biggest Islands In The Solomon Islands Archipelago

 |Biggest Islands in the Solomon Islands Archipelago